Recycling Primary Resource

-In our National Geographic Kids primary resource pupils will learn about how our waste is managed.
-Through a colourful, illustrated diagram, they also will learn about the recycling process itself, and discover what becomes of waste paper, plastic, metal and glass at recycling factories.
+Using our National Geographic Kids recycling primary resource, pupils will learn about how our waste is managed.
+Through a colourful, illustrated diagram they will also learn about the recycling process itself and discover what becomes of waste paper, plastic, metal and glass at recycling factories.

 The teaching resource can be used in study group tasks as a printed handout for each pupil to review and annotate, or for display on the interactive whiteboard using the images included in the resource for class discussion.

 Activity: Encourage children to re-use and recycle by asking them to think about the items they usually throw away.
 Can they be washed out and used again?
 Pupils could bring into class re-usable waste to make something useful and/or artistic.
 Examples could be: a piggy bank from a plastic bottle; a pen holder from a jar, a plant pot from an old welly or decorations from metal bottle tops.
 Be as creative as possible!

 N.B.
 The following information for mapping the resource documents to the school curriculum is specifically tailored to the English National Curriculum and Scottish Curriculum for Excellence.
 We are currently working to bring specifically tailored curriculum resource links for our other territories; including South Africa, Australia and New Zealand.
 If you have any queries about our upcoming curriculum resource links, please email: email@example.com